linostar/zombireBot/README.md

 - **HP :**  those are the health points (they have no maximum limit per player)
 - **MP :**  those represent how many remaining actions the player can do in the current hour
 - **Maximum MP :**  those are the maximum actions per hour for the player
-- **Score :**  a successful attack will be awarded with 2 score points, while a healing gives 1 score point
+- **Score :**  score points awarded for healings and successful attacks
 - **Bonus :**  if present, it will give a positive or negative boost to the player attack/defense

 Each player upon registration will have an HP of 10, and an MP and Maximum MP of 5.

-Each player can take two types of **actions** against other players.
-Both actions will consume 1 MP from the player stats:
+Each player can take 3 types of **actions** against other players:
 - **!attack :**  Both players (attacker and target) will throw a dice each.
 The difference in dice numbers will be subtracted from the loser's HP and added to the winner's HP.
 In case of a tie, nothing happens. **If a player's HP reaches 0, he/she will transform automatically to the opposite type (vampire -> zombie or zombie -> vampire)**.
 Players cannot attack players of the same type.
+This action consumes 1 MP from the attacking player.
 - **!heal :**  The player will sacrifice 2 HP to give an ally 1 HP.
 The player needs at least 3 HP to make this action.
 Players cannot heal players of the opposite type.
+This action consumes 1 MP from the healing player.
+- **!ambush :**  Player will attack 2 enemies simultaneously.
+If the ambush succeeds, he/she will gain 6 HP and the other two will loose 3 HP each.
+If not, he/she will loose 6 HP and the other two gain 3 HP each.
+The player needs at least 6 HP to make this action, and it will consume 2 MP from his/her stats.

 **Each one hour**, the MP of all players will be regenerated and filled up to their respective Maximum MP.

-**About Maximum MP**, if a player makes 5 successful attacks in a row (with no ties in between), his/her Maximum MP will go up by 1 point.
-However, if he/she makes 5 failed attacks in row, his/her Maximum MP will go down by 1 point.
+**About Maximum MP**, if a player makes 5 successful attacks/ambushes in a row (with no ties in between), his/her Maximum MP will go up by 1 point.
+However, if he/she makes 5 failed attacks/ambushes in row, his/her Maximum MP will go down by 1 point.

 **Concerning bonus**, every 3 hours, some players may find random items or get affected by random objects, leading to a temporary positive or negative effect on their attack/defense.
 The bonus effect will last for 1 hour only.

+**Scoring:**
+- a healing gives 1 score point
+- a successful attack gives 2 score points
+- a successful ambush gives 3 points

+**End of Round:**
-**The game will end** when all players become vampires, or all players become zombies.
+The game will end when all players become vampires, or all players become zombies.
 The highscorer player will have his/her name added to the highscore table, and the round will end removing all players from the game.
 To participate in a new round, the players will have to type the `!register` command again.

 ### List of user commands
 - **!howtoplay :**  displays a link to this page